 Bradley, SL, Weidner, AC, Siddiqui, NY, Gandhi, MP, and Wu, JM.
 "Shifts in national rates of inpatient prolapse surgery emphasize current coding inadequacies."
 Female Pelvic Medicine & Reconstructive Surgery 17, no. 4 (July 2011): 204-208.

 Markland, AD, Wang, L, Jelovsek, JE, Brubaker, L, Tuteja, AK, Wei, JT, Weidner, AC, LoSavio, A, Corton, M, Meikle, S, and Richter, HE.
 "Long-Term Symptom Improvement in Women After Fecal Incontinence Treatments: A Multicenter Cohort Study of the Pelvic Floor Disorders Network."
-May 2011.
+Conference on Digestive Disease Week 2011.
+Chicago, IL.
+May 7, 2011 - May 10, 2011.: W B SAUNDERS CO-ELSEVIER INC, May 1, 2011.

 Handa, VL, Whitcomb, E, Weidner, AC, Nygaard, I, Brubaker, L, Bradley, CS, Paraiso, MFR, Schaffer, J, Zyczynski, HM, Zhang, M, and Richter, HE.
 "Sexual function before and after non-surgical treatment for stress urinary incontinence."
 Female Pelvic Medicine & Reconstructive Surgery 17, no. 1 (January 2011): 30-35.